 Both exams and both legal briefs must be completed to pass this course.

-Think Pieces: All students are responsible for writing one double-spaced page on one or more topics in that week’s readings (i.e. the readings scheduled for the following day’s class meeting).
-The think pieces will be due by 7:00 pm on Wednesday (uploaded to SafeAssign on Blackboard).
-This is a very firm deadline.
-I need to have time to read the papers before we meet on Thursday.
-No think piece is required for the week of the midterm or the weeks when written briefs are due.
+Think Pieces: Twice a week, students are responsible for writing one double-spaced page on one or more topics in that week’s readings (i.e. the readings scheduled for the following class meetings).
+The think pieces will be due by midnight on Monday and Wednesday (uploaded to SafeAssign on Blackboard).
+No think piece is required for the weeks when written briefs are due.

 Quizzes: Quizzes will be given periodically.
 I will write one question on the board at the end of class.
 This question will reflect our discussion and/or the assigned reading for the day.
 Students will have ten minutes to answer this question.
 The quizzes will be assessed on the same scale used for the think pieces.

-Supersized Legal Briefs: Each student must prepare two legal briefs (for guidelines on how to write a brief, see pp. 727-8 of the casebook).
-The briefs should be about 1500 words in length.
+Supersized Legal Briefs: Each student must prepare two legal briefs (for guidelines on how to write a traditional brief click here).
+The briefs should be about 1500 words in length with approximately 500 words dedicated to the traditional legal brief and approximately 1000 words dedicated to addressing the five questions below.

 The cases we read are always abridged.
 This means that, when you compose your legal briefs, you will generally need to go somewhat beyond the scope of the course materials.
 See, for example, the Cornell Legal Information Institute or SCOTUSblog.
 You might also look at law school casebooks or secondary literature on the cases you are researching.